 Phang, S.Y.
-“The convergence of gas, electricity and water industries: Missing markets and implications for regulation”
+“The convergence of water, electricity and gas industries: Implications for PPP design and regulation”

-The paper “The convergence of gas, electricity and water industries: Missing markets and implications for regulation” (Phang, S.Y. ) will be presented at the 9th Conference on the Regulation of Infrastructures (25-26 June, 2020).
+The paper “The convergence of water, electricity and gas industries: Implications for PPP design and regulation” (Phang, S.Y. ) will be presented at the 9th Conference on the Regulation of Infrastructures (25-26 June, 2020).